clouedoc/puppeteer-extra-plugin-timezone/README.md

 ## Usage

-First of all, you have to tell `puppteer-extra` to use the plugin.
+First of all, you have to register the plugin with `puppeteer-extra`.

 JavaScript: